K-PaaS/application-platform-guide-eng/install/service/glusterfs.md

 <br>

 ### <div id='3.4'> 3.4.
-Apply for service bind to Sample App and check for App
+Request for service bind to Sample App and check for App

 When the service application is completed, the Sample Web App binds the generated service instance and uses the GlusterFS service in the App.
-*Note: When applying for service bind, you must be logged in as a user who can apply for service bind on an open cloud platform.
+*Note: When requesting for service bind, you must be logged in as a user who can request for service bind on an open cloud platform.

 - Check the manifest file.
 (Set swift_region to the region that you want to use on the GlusterFS server.)